Step #1

 HOME INSPECTION & APPRAISAL

 At the same time we are launching the loan process, your real estate agent will often be scheduling a home inspection.
 The purpose of the home inspection is to identify any major issues with the home prior to purchase.
-We will also order an appraisal to verify the fair market value.
+In that same timeframe, we will typically need to begin the process of ordering an appraisal to verify the fair market value.

-An appraisal is required by the lender and represents an up front cost, so we are careful to order it early enough to meet our deadlines, but not too early in case there are deal-breaker issues identified with the home inspection.
+When an appraisal is required by the lender, it represents an up front cost to the borrower.
+We are careful to order it early enough to meet our deadlines, but not too early in case there are deal-breaker issues identified with the home inspection.

 Step #5